enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 ```bash
 CubeCellelftool <path_to_objcopy> <path_to_elf_file> <path_to_hex_file> <output_cyacd_file>
 ```
 The objcopy utility, part of the GCC toolchain, converts the ELF file into a HEX file, which is then combined with additional metadata into the .cyacd format.
 Further research indicated that .cyacd stands for Cypress Application Code, a firmware update format originally developed by Cypress (now part of Infineon) for their PSoC (Programmable System-on-Chip) devices.
-It includes both application code and metadata required by the bootloader for programming flash memory [32].
+It includes both application code and metadata required by the bootloader for programming flash memory [@infineon-cyacd].
 This suggests that the Heltec CubeCell board might rely on a variant of a Cypress bootloader.

 In the second part of the logs, the CubeCellFlash utility was identified as the tool responsible for flashing the generated .cyacd file to the board.
 Its usage follows the pattern:
 ```bash